-944 participant will fill out the following questionnaires: the alcohol/coffee check (2 minutes), the

-- 945 Mannheim Dream Questionnaire (MADRE, 10 minutes)93, the Brief-COPE questionnaire (10 - 946 minutes)100, the MDBF97 (3 minutes), the need for closure scale $(15 \text{ minutes})^{101}$, and the - 947 Freiburg Mindfulness Inventory (FMI, 5 minutes)102.
-Afterward, the participants will undergo

-- be a 10 minutes break during which the participants will fill out the MDBF97 again and the - 950 SF-A/R96 for the previous night.
-Recall happens in 2 blocks which take approximately 40 - 951 minutes. - At 23:00, participants will go to bed.
-When the participant is lying in bed, we will do a - resting-state EEG measurement (1.5 min eyes open, 1.5 min eyes closed, 1.5 min eyes open, - 1.5 min eyes closed).
-The investigators will monitor the EEG while the participant is asleep visually, aided by information provided by the dreamento toolbox103.
-The participants will be 955 956 woken up to 8 times during the night following an awakening protocol (on project OSF) - 957 four times from NREM and four times from REM sleep (at least 15 minutes into each sleep stage).
-For NREM sleep, N2 will be used as the start of the sleep stage, however, the 958 959 awakening can be done in any NREM (N1, N2, or N3) sleep stage.
-The preceding 1 minute of 960 each awakening should not contain any wake or the opposite sleep stage (i.e., REM for a 961 NREM awakening and NREM for a REM awakening).
-The exact start and end of the awakenings will be logged using manually set markers in the EEG.
-After each awakening, the 962 963 participants will be prompted to report their dreams orally and rate them on several scales.
-964 After this, participants can go back to sleep.
+- During the EEG application, the participants can ask questions about the awakening protocol - 915 (the same questions as those used at home).
+For the remaining time during EEG application, - 916 the participant will fill out the following questionnaires: the alcohol/coffee check (2 minutes), - 917 the Mannheim Dream Questionnaire (MADRE, 10 minutes), the Brief-COPE questionnaire - 918 (10 minutes), the MDBF (3 minutes), the need for closure scale (15 minutes), and the - 919 Freiburg Mindfulness Inventory (FMI, 5 minutes).
+Additionally, they will complete the - 920 trail-making test (TMT, 5 minutes).
+Afterward, the participants will undergo the learning - blocks of the memory task.
+Between the learning blocks and the recall, there will be a 10 - minutes break during which the participants will fill out the MDBF again and the SF-A/R - for the previous night.
+Recall happens in 2 blocks which take approximately 40 minutes. - 924 At 23:00, participants will go to bed.
+When the participant is lying in bed, we will do a - resting-state EEG measurement (1.5 min eyes open, 1.5 min eyes closed, 1.5 min eyes open, - 926 1.5 min eyes closed).
+The investigators will monitor the EEG while the participant is asleep visually, aided by information provided by the dreamento toolbox 102.
+The participants will be woken up to 8 times during the night following an awakening protocol (on project OSF) - four times from NREM and four times from REM sleep (at least 15 minutes into each sleep stage).
+For NREM sleep, N2 will be used as the start of the sleep stage, however, the awakening can be done in any NREM (N1, N2, or N3) sleep stage.
+The preceding 1 minute of each awakening should not contain any wake or the opposite sleep stage (i.e., REM for a NREM awakening and NREM for a REM awakening).
+After each awakening, the participants will be prompted to report their dreams orally and rate them on several scales.
+After this, participants can go back to sleep.
 The sleep opportunity ends at 7 am.
-They will 965 fill out a dream report, where they will report dreams not previously reported as well as dreams reported in the night.
-If they forget some of the dreams, we will give them a related 966 967 one-word prompt to each dream to trigger the memory.
-Afterward, they fill out a 968 questionnaire about their sleep (adapted SF-A/R, the question on dream recall removed, an 969 additional question regarding "Did you hear any words presented last night?"
-(Yes/No), and a 970 question about spontaneous, non-experimenter awakenings).
-After this, both recall rounds of 971 the memory task will be repeated exactly as during the night before.
-Then the participants 972 will complete a localizer task in which they rate 67 new images corresponding to the task 973 categories three times (first-round valence, second round arousal, third round prototypicality).
-974 Then electrodes will be removed, and participants can shower.
-The study will be finished 975 around 8:30 am.
+They will fill out a dream report, where they will report dreams not previously reported as well as dreams reported in the night.
+If they forget some of the dreams, we will give them a related one-word prompt to each dream to trigger the memory.
+Afterward, they fill out a questionnaire about their sleep (adapted SF-A/R, the question on dream recall removed, an additional question regarding "Did you hear any words presented last night?"
+(Yes/No), and a question about spontaneous, non-experimenter awakenings).
+After this, both recall rounds of the memory task will be repeated exactly as during the night before.
+Then the participants will complete a localizer task in which they rate 67 new images corresponding to the task categories three times (first-round valence, second round arousal, third round prototypicality).
+Then electrodes will be removed, and participants can shower.
+The study will be finished around 8:30 am.

-978 Session B: TMR + Awakenings
+Session B: TMR + Awakenings